 How Long Will it Take to Recover?

 The total number of treatments will vary from person to person.
 Recovery will depend on the severity of the brain injury and its symptoms, state of health prior to injury and how long ago the injury occurred.
 It is always best to start treatment as quickly as possible after a concussion takes place, as long as you have the appropriate medical clearance.
-Generally it will take from 8 to 16 total treatments to achieve sustained relief from most Post Concussion Syndrome symptoms.
+Generally, it will take from 8 to 16 total treatments to achieve sustained relief from most Post Concussion Syndrome symptoms.
 Some people notice immediate improvement while others may take 3 or 4 treatments to begin to feel improvement.
-In all cases the improvement won’t be sustained without the appropriate number of follow-up treatments.
+In all cases, the improvement won’t be sustained without the appropriate number of follow-up treatments.

 Treatment frequency depends on a variety of factors; general health and the severity and duration of the problem are the most important.
 More information on treatment frequency can be found in the article: “How Frequently Should I Get Treatment“.
-Patients may want to come for once a month treatments for health maintenance or just because they enjoy the feeling they get from acupuncture treatments.
+Patients may want to come for once a month treatment for health maintenance or just because they enjoy the feeling they get from acupuncture treatments.
 Those are, of course, “optional”.